isc-projects/stork/webui/README.md

 npm link
 ```

-In your project:
+In the project:

 ```
 npm link
 ```

-**Note for Windows users:** The Angular CLI has troubles to use linked npm packages.
+**Note for Windows users:** The Angular CLI has trouble using linked npm packages.
-Please refer to this issue https://github.com/angular/angular-cli/issues/8284 for a solution / workaround.
+Please refer to this issue https://github.com/angular/angular-cli/issues/8284 for a solution/workaround.
-Published packages are not effected by this issue.
+Published packages are not affected by this issue.

-#### General usage
+#### General Usage

-In your Angular project:
+In an Angular project:

 ```
 // without configuring providers